-The Renaissance Studies minor explores the history, literature, philosophy, and art of Western Europe from the fourteenth through the seventeenth centuries.
-Students who are majoring in history, art, English, or a foreign language will find that the Renaissance Studies minor blends well with their interests.
+The Renaissance Studies minor explores the history, literature, philosophy and art of Western Europe from the 14th through the 17th centuries.
+Students who are majoring in history, art, English or a foreign language will find that the Renaissance Studies minor blends well with their interests.